-□ 1.
-Evidence of student council activities that provide a forum or other inperson or virtual means for student opinions and ideas to be expressed and collected.
+- I. Evidence of student council activities that provide a forum or other in-person or virtual means for student opinions and ideas to be expressed and collected. - 2.
+Evidence of at-large student participation on student council committees.

-Additional Evidence for Middle Level Student Councils
+Additional Evidence for High School Student Councils

-To be eligible for National Gold Council of Excellence recognition, student councils must meet at least 23 of the additional evidence indicators listed below.
+To be eligible for National Gold Council of Excellence recognition, student councils must meet at least 26 of the additional evidence indicators listed below.
 Each indicator must be in your council's portfolio and reviewed by your principal.
 For each section, check all boxes that apply and then write down the total number of additional evidence indicators met at the end of this section.